viant/gmetric/README.md

 ## Usage:

 This library comes with operational metric counters to measure how application perform.
-Gmetric service exposes the counter via grpc or Rest endpoint.
+Gmetric service exposes the metrics via grpc or Rest endpoint.
-It can be used to measure various aspects of the application, for instance execution time of  methods,  size of processed data, etc.
+Gmetric service can be used to measure various aspects of the application, for instance execution time of time critical methods,  size of processed data, etc.

 ```go